mirkobrink2412/mirkobrink2412/README.md

 </p>

 <p>
-  If you have questions or something else, feel free to contact me on Instagram or with E-Mail at m.brinkmann@gmail.com.
+  If you have questions or something else, feel free to contact me on Instagram or <a href="mailto:m.brinkmann00@gmail.com">Send me an email</a>.
 </p>

 <!--